 Psalm 100:2 Worship the LORD with gladness; come before him with joyful songs.

 There are hundreds of verses encouraging believers to worship.
 Almost all of the chapters in the book of Psalms are praise and worship chapters.
 It is one thing that I do not have to be encouraged to do.
-I love to worship.
-I love worship music.
+I love to worship and I love worship music.
 I have worship music playing now as I write this blog.

 The Westminster Catechism states: “What is the chief end of man?
 Man’s chief end is to glorify God, and to enjoy him forever.”
 One way we glorify God is through our worship music and one way we enjoy Him is through our worship.
 When we worship, whether privately or corporately, we are entering into the presence of the Holy One of Israel.
 The Almighty God who created the heavens and the earth.
 The King of Kings and Lord of Lords.
 How can we not help but worship the God who created us and who loves us so much that He gave His only Son to die on the cross for our sins that we might spend eternity with Him?